 *You know which other movie begins with a plane crash, don’t you?

-Oh, and before any you of you go all up in arms against me, these are only my observations.
+Before any you of you go all up in arms against me, these are only my observations.
 They are true, perhaps only in a limited sense of the word, but true nonetheless.
 If you find errors, or better still, other similarities of your own, please share them in the comments below.

 Your thoughts, your criticism, your feedback – all are very welcome.
 They help me know if what I’ve written resonates with you.
 Please consider leaving a comment below and telling me how this piece made you feel.